zhullyb/monyhar/monyhar/docs/navigation.md

 response header indicating that the response must be treated as a download instead of a navigation.

-If the server responds with a redirect, Chromium makes another request based on the HTTP response code and the Location header.
+If the server responds with a redirect, Monyhar makes another request based on the HTTP response code and the Location header.
 The browser continues following redirects until either an error or a successful response is encountered.